theRealAph/ScopeLocals/README.md

    }
 ```

-## Inheritance
+### Inheritance

 ScopeLocals are either inheritable or non-inheritable.
 The
-ineritability of a ScopeLocal is determined by its declaration,like
+ineritability of a ScopeLocal is determined by its declaration, like
 so:

 ```